rtmigo/xrandom_dart/README.md

 | `Xrandom`    | `Xorshift32`   |
 | `Xrandom64`  | `Xorshift128p` |

-`Xrandom` works on all platforms including JavaScript.
+`Xrandom` works on all platforms.

-`Xrandom64` is a better choice for desktop and mobile.
+`Xrandom64` is a better choice for both desktop and mobile, but not JavaScript.

 # Classes